Introduction to Git

 Finally we’ll practice another pull by modifying files on the webiste.

-First navigate to the README.md file in your lab1 GitHub repo page, and click the pencil icon, then make an edit to the markdown file (any edit will do), and click Commit Changes.
+First navigate to the README.md file in your lab1 GitHub repo page using your web browser, and click the pencil icon.
+Then make an edit to the markdown file (any edit will do), and click Commit Changes.

 Step 9.
 Pulling the change